danbev/learning-ai/notes/rust.md

 ### Candle (Huggingface)
 [Candle](https://github.com/huggingface/candle) is a project from Huggingface.
-The goal is to make the deploying lightweight binaris possible and not have the overhead of Python in production.
+The goal is to make the deploying lightweight binareis possible and not have the overhead of Python in production.

 [candle example](../hugging-face/rust/candle-example)